neondatabase/website/content/changelog/2022-08-15-console-release/index.md

 label: 'Console'
 ---

-### Bug fixes

-- UI: Fixed incorrect encoding when switching between code samples in the connection widget, and added descriptions to connection string examples.
-- UI: Fixed various typos and errors.

 ### What's new

 - UI: Introduced saved queries and a query history to the project query interface.